-1 A minimum grade of C is required in all courses.
+nimum grade of C is required in all courses.

-2 Courses may also be used as general education credit.
+Courses may also be used as general education credit.

 3 With approval, students may apply relevant 400-level special topics courses, one-time-only courses, internships, and independent studies to the minor.